Here’s what we know:

 Update July 2, 12:23 p.m.

-California Gov. Gavin Newsom issued an executive order Tuesday with a myriad of COVID-19 related measures, including extensions of eviction moratoriums and virtual services.
+California Gov. Gavin Newsom issued an executive order Tuesday with multiple coronavirus-related measures, including extensions of eviction moratoriums and virtual services.

 The order allows local governments to continue to halt evictions for renters impacted by COVID-19 through Sept.
 30. It also continues the issuance of marriage licenses through videoconferencing and loosens the process of eligibility redetermination for MediCal participants.